f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 System Inventory / Components from the webUI
 ------------------------------------------

-In the system controller webUI there is a **System Inventory** page that shows all the physical components (system controllers, blades, power supplies, PSU controller, fan-tray, disk, and LCD) within the chassis and their high-level status, part number, and serial number:
+In the system controller webUI there is a **System Inventory** page under the **System Monitoring** section that shows all the physical components (system controllers, blades, power supplies, PSU controller, fan-tray, disk, and LCD) within the chassis and their high-level status, part number, and serial number:

 .. image:: images/monitoring_velos/image1.png
   :align: center